mbentley124/cse280/progress_report_13.md

 - Looking into a better/faster tileserver.
   - Or maybe we'll go back to Mapbox.
 - Added Lehigh stops back to scraper.
+- Fixed nasty memory/logic error.
+  - Map should be significantly more performant/responsive.

-Estimated time allocated this week: 2 hour.
+Estimated time allocated this week: 5 hours.

 ### Hansen Lukman
 -